 Credit Card Rewards are a Form of Currency

 While they may not be publicly traded on any world market, make no mistake that the points and miles sitting in your loyalty account(s) are a form of currency.
 Having this mindset when you compare and contrast credit card offers will help you make more educated decisions.
 In the same way 1 US dollar holds a different value than 1 Mexican peso, 1 Starpoint (Startwood Hotels’ loyalty currency) has a very different value than 1 Hilton HHonors point.
 Whether its credit card points, airline miles, or hotel points, award currencies should never be compared simply on a basis of numbers without considering what those points are worth.

 An Example: 25,000 > 85,000

 At first glance, an uninformed consumer might look at these two cards and think, “Wow!
-85,000 points is way more than 25,000!
+85,000 points is way more!
 What a great deal!”
 However, when you dive into the redemption rates of each hotels’ reward program, it turns out that the sign up bonus on the Starwood Preferred Guest Credit Card will get you a much better value, even though you receive less than a third of the points.

 Overall, Starwood hotels are much more expensive than Club Carlson, and yet, they require far fewer points to book an award night.
 Also, Starwood has a larger footprint worldwide, and in most cases, their hotels are in more desirable locations.
 As an illustration, here’s an example of what it costs to book a hotel with each chain in downtown Paris with points and with dollars.